AlejoAcelas/Interp-Benchmarks/README.md

 # Interpretability Benchmarks

-This repository provides mechanistic interpretations for various Transformer models trained on simple algorithmic tasks.
-For each task, there are two models: a standard base model and a version with a backdoor implanted during training.
+This repository offers detailed mechanistic explanations for various Transformer models trained on simple algorithmic tasks.
+Each explanation is formatted as a simplified causal model with nodes mapping to the activations in each trained model.
+When tested using resampling ablations, these explanations frequently recover over 90% of the original model's loss compared to a random baseline.
+This makes them highly valuable for benchmarking against other interpretability methods.

+The repository's contents assume basic knowledge of [mechanistic interpretability](https://transformer-circuits.pub/2022/mech-interp-essay/index.html), [causal scrubbing](https://www.alignmentforum.org/posts/JvZhhzycHu2Yd57RN/causal-scrubbing-a-method-for-rigorously-testing), and [circuit-style analysis](https://arxiv.org/abs/2211.00593) of Transformer models.

 ## Repository Structure:

-- **docs (in-progress)**:
+- **docs**:
-  - Description of the reversed-engineered algorithm found for each model.
+  - Description of model tasks and identified causal explanations.
   - Description of model training and hyperparameters.

 - **scripts**:
-  - Scripts used to generate the results and visualizations presented in the docs section.
-  - Script used to train the final models (`training.ipynb`)
+  - Exploratory notebooks for each model and task
+  - Training scripts

 - **src/dataset**:
-  - Classes responsible for generating algorithmic training data for different tasks.
-  - Functions used to partition data for causal scrubbing experiments in the `discriminator.py` and `discriminator_utils.py` files.
+  - Data generation and tasks definition
+  - Data classification and resampling

 - **src/experiments**:
-  - Helper utilities for model interpretation and activation visualization.
+  - Utilities for interpreting models and visualizing activations
-  - Includes the implementation of Causal Scrubbing.
+  - Causal Scrubbing implementation

 - **src/train**:
   - Model definition using `HookedTransformer` from TransformerLens.
-  - Training loop.
+  - Training loop